cynici/postgis/README.md

 ### Initialize PostgreSQL database

-When the container starts up, an empty data directory as defined by *PGDATA* will trigger `docker-entrypoint.sh` to initialize PostgreSQL database.
+When the container starts up, if *PGDATA* directory is empty, the bootstrapping script will run `docker-entrypoint.sh` to initialize PostgreSQL database.

-If you have no existing database, make sure that the data directory exists but is completely empty.
-Specify this directory as a volume and map it to the **same** directory within the container specified by the environment variable *PGDATA*.
+The initialization script will also execute any additional bootstrapping scripts it finds in `/docker-entrypoint-initdb.d/` if this directory exists.
+Subsequent runs of the container will ignore `/docker-entrypoint-initdb.d/`.

+Check out the [base image](https://store.docker.com/images/postgres) documentation for details.

 ```
 docker-compose -f docker-compose.yml up
 ```

-Additional bootstrapping SQL script may be placed in `/docker-entrypoint-initdb.d/` directory.
-Check out the [base image](https://store.docker.com/images/postgres) documentation for details.
+When you see the database server ready message, you may stop the container and customise `postgres.conf` and `pg_hba.conf` in *PGDATA* directory.

 ## Optional.
 Set UID and GID of postgres user